WouterDurnez/mobiledna_py/README.rst

-The package is intended for users who like to get hands-on with their data analysis.
+The package is intended for users who like to delve into the raw log data that is provided through the mobileDNA logging application.
 It can be used and expanded on at will.

 Chat